Continuing Competence Program

 Step 3: Work on Your Learning Activities

 After you build your learning plans, start completing the educational activities you have identified to meet your learning goals.
 Set yourself deadlines to help you stay on track.
+Alternatively, you can also complete activities that align with your targeted areas of competency (at your own discretion), and then tie them in with your personal learning goals.

 Step 4: Mark Your Learning Plans as Complete